miohtama/hugs-token/README.md

 - DAMEX token is OpenZeppelin v4.7.3 baed ERC-20 token
 - The token is burnable
-- The token and OpenZeppelin base ERC-20 contract have been modified to allow metadata (name, symbol) update
+- The token and OpenZeppelin base ERC-20 contracts have been modified to allow metadata updates (name, symbol)

 # Deploy

+The deployment is done using Alchemy API service and Etherscan.

 Create deployment key with Python and web3: